How Much Do You Need to Comfortably Live in Switzerland?

 How much you need to comfortably live in Switzerland varies depending on where you live and your preferred lifestyle.
 In our estimates, we’ve made various assumptions that may or may not apply to your situation.
 Here’s a breakdown of the budget categories we’ve used:

-• Rent: Most people rent in Switzerland.
+• Rent: 60% of people rent in Switzerland.
 Some bills like electricity and water are often included in the rent.

-• Utilities: These include wifi, mobile contracts, the TV licence and rubbish collection.
+• Utilities: These include internet, mobile contracts, the TV licence and rubbish collection.

 • Food: We’ve assumed that the households mainly cook at home and eat at restaurants 1-2 times a week.